-BALI's Dispute Resolution Service is a member benefit offered to Registered Contractor members who can use the free mediation service.
+Our Association's Dispute Resolution Service is a member benefit offered to Accredited Contractor and Designer members who can use the free mediation service.

-When you engage a designer, landscaper or grounds maintenance contractor, it is reassuring to know that should a dispute arise from the work they have been asked to perform, both parties have the support of a professional trade association to ensure lines of communication are kept open and there is somewhere to turn to resolve those issues that are causing concern.
+When you engage either an Accredited Contractor and/or Accredited Designer it is reassuring to know that, should a dispute arise from the work they have been asked to undertake, both parties have the support of a professional trade association.
+This ensures lines of communication remain open and there is a third party to turn to who can help mediate on areas of concern.

-- BALI membership does not provide insurance cover for any potential or actual liability that may arise as part of a dispute.
-Immediately BALI receives notification of a complaint, the following procedure is invoked.
+- Association membership does not provide insurance cover for any potential or actual liability that may arise as part of a dispute.

-The client must first submit a completed BALI Complaint Form together with the appropriate supporting evidence, e.g.
+The client must first submit a completed Client Resolution Form, together with the appropriate supporting evidence.

 Once received by the Association, the evidence is copied in its entirety, and forwarded, together with a Member Resolution Form, to the member, who has 14 days in which to respond.
 For transparency this response will then be sent to the client, however following this no further evidence may be submitted by either party unless requested by the Association.